wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 Today, the <strong>98th Meridian</strong> is shown by the green line in this map from <a target="_blank" href="https://www.youtube.com/watch?v=ki-hoy-3ea8&t=7m50s">VIDEO</a> (using <a target="_blank" href="https://blackmarble.gsfc.nasa.gov/">NASA's BlackMarble satellite images of the nigh sky worldwide</a>):<br />
 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1672456116/usa-frontier-1920x1080_a2urp2.jpg"><img alt="usa-frontier-1920x1800.jpg" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1672456116/usa-frontier-1920x1080_a2urp2.jpg"></a>

-"80% of Americans live East of that green line, which definess the reach of wet storms from the East.
+"80% of Americans live East of that green line, which defines the extent wet storms reach from the East.
 That line also defines the limit of the "rain shadow" where the tall Rocky Mountains (West of <a target="_blank" href="https://www.google.com/maps/place/Denver,+CO/@39.7584783,-113.8531857,5z/">Denver, Colorado</a>) which blocks moisture from the Pacific West."

 When geologist John Westly Powell identified this phenomenon in 1890, that natural line was at the 100th Meridian (vs. 98th today).